-Additional Qualification courses support educators in creating a safe, inclusive and welcoming learning environment and provide the context for educators to explore the professional knowledge and practices needed, as they strive to honour the strengths, interests and needs of every learner.
+The Special Education, Part I Additional Qualification course guideline supports educators in creating a safe, inclusive and welcoming learning environment.
+This Additional Qualification provides the context for educators to explore the professional knowledge and practices needed, as they strive to honour the strengths, interests and needs of every learner.